C'Mon (Kesha song): Commercial performance

 Weeks prior to being released officially to radio stations in the U.S., "C'Mon" debuted at number 99 on the Billboard Hot 100 and 28 on the Billboard Pop Songs Chart.
 Upon the release, the song debuted at number 70 on the Digital Songs with 60,000 copies sold.
 It peaked at number 27 on the Billboard Hot 100, becoming her first solo single to not chart within the top ten in the United States.
-It has sold 350,000 copies in its first month being released.
+Within its first month of release, "C'Mon" had sold 350,000 copies.
 As of December 13, 2018, the song received a platinum certification in the United States by the nation's Recording Industry Association of America (RIAA), for reaching sales of 1 million units in the country alone.

-The song performed poorly in Europe; Ireland is the only country in which it charted well, reaching number 33.
+The song had limited chart success in Europe; Ireland is the only country in which it charted well, reaching number 33.
 On the UK Singles Chart, it peaked at 70, but her follow-up single, "Crazy Kids", was more successful across the continent.